 KB105 is a topical gel containing our novel vector designed to deliver two copies of the TGM1 transgene for the treatment of TGM1-deficient autosomal recessive congenital ichthyosis ("TGM1-ARCI"), a serious rare skin disorder caused by missing or mutated TGM1 protein.
 A randomized, placebo-controlled Phase 1/2 study is ongoing.
-On July 1, 2021, we announced data from the fourth patient dosed in the trial, showing repeat topical KB105 dosing continued to be well tolerated with no adverse events or evidence of immune response.
-We plan to resume dosing in the KB105 Phase 1/2 study later this year.
+In July 2021, we announced data from the fourth patient dosed in the trial, showing repeat topical KB105 dosing continued to be well tolerated with no adverse events or evidence of immune response.
+Faced with competing priorities during the BLA review cycle and initiation of the cystic fibrosis clinical program, the Company anticipates patient dosing in the ongoing Phase 1/2 clinical trial of KB105 for the treatment of TGM1-deficient autosomal recessive congenital ichthyosis in 1H 2023.
+Details of the Phase 1/2 study can be found at www.clinicaltrials.gov under NCT identifier NCT04047732.

 KB104 is a topical gel formulation of our novel vector designed to deliver two copies of the SPINK5 transgene for the treatment of Netherton Syndrome, a debilitating autosomal recessive skin disorder caused by missing or mutated SPINK5 protein.
-We expect to initiate a Phase 1 clinical study in 2022.
+We expect to initiate a Phase 1 clinical study in the first half of 2023.